epiverse-trace/cleanepi/README.md

 Key functionalities of **cleanepi** include:

-1.  **Removing irregularities**: It efficiently removes duplicated and empty rows and columns, as well as columns with constant values.
+1.  **Removing irregularities**: It removes duplicated and empty rows and columns, as well as columns with constant values.

 2.  **Handling missing values**: It replaces missing values with the standard `NA` format, ensuring consistency and ease of analysis.